 The project will consist of the construction and installation of a class 3 special play environment.
 New play equipment, signs, bike racks, receptacles, benches, and pour in place rubber (PIPR) surfacing will be installed.
-Site preparation will include erosion control, stripping topsoil, grading, drainage systems, limestone base course, asphalt paths, shade tree planting, and turf restoration.
+Site preparation will include erosion control, stripping topsoil, grading, drainage systems, limestone base course, approved project scope without the approval of the County Board of Supervisors and the County Executive.